History Has Begun

 What if America hasn’t yet peaked?
 What if a new America has only just begun?

-Popular consensus says that the US rose over 150 years to Cold War victory and world domination, and is now in slow decline.
+Popular consensus says that the US rose over two centuries to Cold War victory and world domination, and is now in slow decline.
 But is this right?
-History’s great civilisations have always lasted much longer, and for all its colossal power, the US was overshadowed by Europe for its first two centuries.
+History’s great civilisations have always lasted much longer, and for all its colossal power, the US was overshadowed by Europe until recently.
 What if this isn’t the end?